Fetal Development: Stages of Growth

 Your baby will continue to mature and develop reserves of body fat.
 At this point, the baby's hearing is fully developed.
-He or she changes position frequently and responds to stimuli, including sound, pain, and light.
+The baby changes position frequently and responds to stimuli, including sound, pain and light.
 The amniotic fluid begins to diminish.

 At the end of the seventh month, your baby is about 14 inches long and weighs from 2 to 4 pounds.

 Your baby will continue to mature and develop reserves of body fat.
 You may notice that your baby is kicking more.
 Baby's brain is developing rapidly at this time, and your baby can see and hear.
 Most internal systems are well developed, but the lungs may still be immature.

 The fetus is about 18 inches long and weighs as much as 5 pounds.

 Your baby's reflexes are coordinated so he or she can blink, close the eyes, turn the head, grasp firmly, and respond to sounds, light, and touch.